jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 And at the end of the day, happiness is a byproduct of change.
 Change means that you have to leave things behind so that you can experience something new.

 Sometimes you're just leaving behind material things.
 Sometimes it means leaving close friends while you work on yourself.
-Though leaving what you know behind may my cause temporary heartache, it is necessary so that you can permanently find your own happiness.
+Though leaving what you know behind may cause temporary heartache, it is necessary so that you can permanently find your own happiness.

 If you’re afraid to go after what you want because you’re afraid of losing, then you’ve already lost.
 You just don’t know it yet.